-Ximalaya FM work as a moderated audio content platform, something that is not very common in the western podcast industry, meaning that it does not use standardized RSS feed from podcasts but rather lets users upload audio files directly.
+Ximalaya FM operates as a moderated audio content platform, something that is not very common in the western podcast industry, meaning that it does not use standardized RSS feeds from podcasts but rather lets users upload audio files directly.
 In this way Ximalaya gains the ability to take down shows based on its policies.

 In its announcement, the company laid out how content monetization on the platform would be carried out.
 Generally speaking, all advertisement deals would have to go through the company, depriving individual creators' ability to sign with advertisers on their own.

 Going forward, all advertising deals less than 30,000 RMB would have to go through Misheng (蜜声), an adword-like platform the company had developed.
-For deals larger than that number, Ximalaya FM would basically "weigh in" on the negotiating and creative process, and cuts an unspecified percentage as commission, giving the entirety of the rest or in some cases as low as 20% to the hosts.
+For deals larger than that, Ximalaya FM would "weigh in" on the negotiating and creative process, and cuts an unspecified percentage as commission, giving the entirety of the rest, or in some cases as low as 20%, to the hosts.

-In any case, Ximalaya FM would have the most say in advertising deals because under the new policy the platform screens advertisers and decide which type of deal to make, leaving minimum business and creative freedom for the content creators.
+Nevertheless, the new policy would give Ximalaya FM he most say in advertising deals because it can screens advertisers and decide which type of deal to make, leaving minimum business and creative freedom for the content creators.